stefanwittwer/FigType/README.md

 ## What is FigType?

-🪄 FigType is a widget that makes modeling simple types and entities in Figma and FigJam made easy.
+🪄 FigType is a widget that makes modeling simple types and entities in Figma and FigJam easy.

 Works great for planning out: